iron-io/lambda/docs/import.md

 will import the function code to a directory called `./my-function`.
 It will then create a docker image called `my-function`.

+Using Lambda with Docker Hub and Iron Worker requires that the Docker image be named `<Docker Hub username>/<image name>`.
+This is used to uniquely identify images on Docker Hub.
+Please use the `-image <Docker Hub username>/<image name>` flag  to `aws-import` to create a correctly named image.

 If you only want to download the code, pass the `-download-only` flag.
 The `-region` and `-profile` flags are available similar to the `aws` tool to help you tweak the settings on a command level.
 If you want to call the docker image